Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

 # Authenticator

-Displays a user interface when network and ArcGIS authentication challenges occur.
+The `Authenticator` is a configurable object that handles authentication challenges.
+It will display a user interface when network and ArcGIS authentication challenges occur.

 ![image](https:***REMOVED***user-images.githubusercontent.com/3998072/203615041-c887d5e3-bb64-469a-a76b-126059329e92.png)

 ## Features

-The `Authenticator` is a view modifier that will cause a prompt when the Authenticator is asked to handle an authentication challenge.
+The `Authenticator` has a view modifier that will display a prompt when the `Authenticator` is asked to handle an authentication challenge.
 This will handle many different types of authentication, for example:
   - ArcGIS authentication (token and OAuth)
   - Integrated Windows Authentication (IWA)
   - Client Certificate (PKI)

-The Authenticator can be configured to support securely persisting credentials to the keychain.
+The `Authenticator` can be configured to support securely persisting credentials to the keychain.

 ## Key properties

-`Authenticator` view modifier:
+`Authenticator` has the following view modifier:

 ```swift
 ***REMOVED******REMOVED***/ Presents user experiences for collecting network authentication credentials from the user.